Compete High

 Socialisation Strategies

-Socialising a Rescue Animal: How to Introduce Him to People and Other Pets To help a rescue animal feel secure and comfortable in new environments, expose him to as many types of people, animals, and settings as possible.
+Socialising a Rescue Animal: How to introduce him to people and other pets to help a rescue animal feel secure and comfortable in new environments, expose him to as many types of people, animals, and settings as possible.
 Do so in a gradual, positive way.

 Slow Introductions: If your pet will be meeting new people or other animals, let them get to know each other slowly.
 Start with brief, controlled meetings, gradually lengthen the periods, and increase or change the complexity.
 Always supervise these interactions to make sure they go well.